CUMIN AND CORIANDER BROTH

 - Add Turmeric: A pinch of turmeric enhances the anti-inflammatory properties.

-- Honey Touch: Stir in ½ tsp raw honey for added sweetness and throat-soothing effects.
+- Honey Touch: Stir in ½ teaspoon raw honey for added sweetness and throat-soothing effects.

 - Minty Boost: Add a few fresh mint leaves while simmering for a cooling note.